emqx/emqx-docs/en_US/deploy/install-amazon-linux.md

 # Amazon Linux 2

-This section guides you on installing and starting EMQX on Amazon Linux 2.
+This page guides you on installing and starting EMQX on Amazon Linux 2.

 {% emqxce %}